VfL Bochum: Postwar and entry to Bundesliga play

 Following World War II, the football section resumed play as the independent VfL Bochum 1848 and played its first season in the second division 2.
 Oberliga West in 1949, while Preußen Bochum went on to lower tier amateur level play.
-VfL captured the division title in 1953 to advance to the Oberliga West for a single season.
+VfL won the division title in 1953 to advance to the Oberliga West for a single season.
 They repeated their divisional win in 1956 and returned to the top-flight until again being relegated after the 1960–61 season.

 With the formation of the Bundesliga, Germany's new professional league, in 1963 VfL found itself in the third tier Amateurliga Westfalen.
 A first-place result there in 1965 raised them to the Regionalliga West (II), from which they began a steady climb up the league table to the Bundesliga in 1971.
 During this rise, Bochum also played its way to the final of the 1967–68 DFB-Pokal, where they lost 1–4 to 1.
 FC Köln.

 In spite of being a perennial lower table side, Bochum developed a reputation for tenaciousness on the field in a run of 20 seasons in the top flight.
-The club made a repeat appearance in the DFB-Pokal final in 1988, losing 0–1 to Eintracht Frankfurt.
-Relegated after a 16th-place finish in the 1992–93 season, the team has become a classic "yo-yo club", bouncing up and down between the Bundesliga and 2.
+The club made a repeat appearance in the DFB-Pokal final in 1988, losing 1–0 to Eintracht Frankfurt.
+Relegated after a 16th-place finish in the 1992–93 season, the team became a classic "yo-yo club", moving between the Bundesliga and 2.
 Bundesliga.
 The club finished in 5th place in the Bundesliga in 1996–97 and 2003–04, which earned them appearances in the UEFA Cup.
-In 1997, they advanced to the third round, where they were eliminated by Ajax, and in 2004, they were eliminated early through away goals (0–0 and 1–1) by Standard Liège.
+In 1997, they advanced to the third round, where they were eliminated by Ajax, and in 2004, they were eliminated early on away goals (0–0 and 1–1) by Standard Liège.

 In the 2020–21 season, the club won the 2.
-Bundesliga, earning promotion to the Bundesliga.
+Bundesliga, earning promotion to the Bundesliga, where they stayed for four seasons.
+In the 2023–24 season, the club was in a relegation playoff with Fortuna Düsseldorf, winning 6–5 on penalties, after initially being 3–0 down in the first leg.
+The following season, Bochum were relegated after a 4–1 defeat against Mainz 05 in their penultimate fixture.
+Their four-year stay in the Bundesliga ended on a positive note with a 2–0 win away to St. Pauli.